-The Denver Film Society has created an Advisory Council to recognize some of the extraordinary individuals and/or their organizations who have advocated for DFS' and its vision of cultivating community and transforming lives through film.
+The Denver Film Society has created the Ambassadors Program to recognize some of the extraordinary individuals and/or their organizations who have advocated for DFS' and its vision of cultivating community and transforming lives through film.
 The Denver Film Society is very proud that these special people have chosen to publicly support our organization.

 Opera Colorado- Lifetime Honorary Chairman of the Board